-Some clinical sites can mandate their own health requirements.
+Some clinical sites can mandate their own health requirements, which can impact a student's clinical placement.

 Students should be aware that at any time additional vaccinations or boosters may be required.
 If a student is enrolled in a program that provides clinical sites with mandatory rotations, the student must be aware that to refuse may result in dismissal from the program.